hazraChandrima/vimrc/README.md

 - Colorschemes: Gruvbox, Tender (Tender is my personal fav)
 - **LSP features**:
+  - Provides LSP support for C/C++, Java, Python, JS/TS, shell and some other languages as well...
   - Autocompletion with snippets.
-  - Go-to-definition, find references, symbol renaming.
+  - Go-to-definition, find references, hover docs
-  - Hover documentation
   - Diagnostics (errors & warnings) from language servers.

 - NERDTree for file navigation